 Having pretty much written the book on showing films in stunning settings, it’s no surprise that Luna Cinema’s summer season looks like a barnstormer.
 You want a showing of Jaws in Brockwell Lido?
 You got it.
-Ferris Bueller’s Day Off with a view of St Paul’s?
+A Star Is Born at Westminster Abbey?
 No sweat.
-Need to drink in views of the city whilst watching The Breakfast Club?
-They’ve got you covered.
+If you can dream it, they’ve probably got it covered.

-14. The Beach Bar, Montague on the Gardens, Bloomsbury (open now)
+13. The Beach Bar, Montague on the Gardens, Bloomsbury, opens June 1

 Open 12-10pm, Monday to Sunday.
 Find it at 15 Montague Street, WC1B 5BJ – nearest station is Russell Square.